 One gene therapy, Zolgensma, has been approved by the U.S. Food and Drug Administration (FDA) for infants with all types of SMA under 2 years of age.
 Zolgensma was developed and is marketed by Novartis Gene Therapies.
 It is a one-time intravenous (IV) infusion.

 Novartis Gene Therapies is also developing a second gene therapy program.
 This second program works similarly to Zolgensma.
-However, instead of an IV delivery, this program delivers gene therapy via an intrathecal (IT) injection, which is an injection into directly into the cerebrospinal fluid through the lower back.
+However, instead of an IV delivery, this program delivers gene therapy via an intrathecal (IT) injection, which is an injection directly into the cerebrospinal fluid through the lower back.
 This method of delivery could eventually make this treatment available to older and larger patients.